-Development of this type, coupled with an extension of existing cycle lanes (such as the east- west track adjacent to the tram line) would create a significantly improved cycle network across the Area that would promote active transport for commuting as well as leisure trips.
+Development of this type, coupled with an extension of existing cycle lanes (such as the east-west track adjacent to the tram line) would create a significantly improved cycle network across the Area that would promote active transport for commuting as well as leisure trips.
 The Forum will continue to support and contribute to the Local Cycling and Walking Infrastructure Plan (LCWIP) to create high-quality active travel.

 This will create a much better outcome compared to attempting to retro fit into an already built environment and would promote walking and cycling and help to reduce car dependency.

 There is a lack of dedicated cycling infrastructure in the Area [EB: CTTC Infrastructure Cycling].
-Improvements to north-south connections that link Attenborough railway station/A6005 with Toton Lane via the Barracks or this area will be an effective solution to limit an increase in congestion on the surrounding road network.
-This could increase further should the proposed railway station and integrated transport interchange be built.

-Stapleford Lane are needed.
+Improvements to north-south connections that link Attenborough railway station/A6005 with Toton Lane via the Barracks or Stapleford Lane are needed.

 This will help to reduce the number of vehicles travelling to Toton Lane tram stop.
 Currently, cyclists destined for the tram stop must share Stapleford Lane with a large number of vehicles, which discourages less confident cyclists.